-OUR BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" REUBEN CANNON AND MARC DUMONT AS CLASS I DIRECTORS.
+OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" SCOTT L. MATHIS AND WILLIAM ALLEN AS CLASS III DIRECTORS.

-PROPOSAL NO. 2 APPROVAL OF REVERSE STOCK SPLIT
+PROPOSAL NO. 2 REVERSE STOCK SPLIT

 The Company's common stock (\$0.01 par value, 150,000,000 shares authorized, referred to herein as the "Common Stock") is currently listed on the Nasdaq Capital Market ("Nasdaq").
 To comply with Nasdaq's continued listing requirements, the Company's Common Stock must maintain a bid price of at least \$1.00 per share.
-On July 1, 2022, the Common Stock closed at \$0.6328 per share.
+On June 7, 2023, the closing price of the Common Stock was \$0.6232.